 Classic Human Anatomy: The Artist's Guide to Form, Function, and Movement is a anatomy reference book for artists.
 The bodies, muscles and skeletons are well illustrated and explained.
 The different layers of muscles are shown individually as well as a whole.
 Where the muscles are attached to the bones (even those hidden) are shown.
 The illustrated examples are plentiful and comprehensive.

-The writeup is well researched and written clearly.
+The writeup is well researched and written clearly by author Valerie L. Winslow.
 It has all the technical speak, including pronunciation, but still easy to understand when read.
 Every anatomy part and every muscle shown is explained in terms of functionality.

 There are some drawing tips but not as much compared to dedicated instructional anatomy books.
 For example, it doesn't teach much on drawing twisting torsos.
 As such, this will be a great companion to other instructional anatomy books, especially so for those that focus on poses and have less details on the underlying human form.